chengyeliu/2DImager/README.md

 # System Requirement

-The codes have been tested on PyCharm and Jupyter Notebook using Python 3.
+The codes have been tested with Python 3.

 # Demo